 Redrow begins work at Parc Plymouth, the first 126 homes of Phase 1 of Plasdŵr to the north of Llantrisant Road bordering Radyr.

 Redrow begins work at Cae St Fagans, the next 120 homes of Phase 1 of Plasdŵr to the south of Pentrebane Road in the St Fagans ward.

-Plasdŵr ’s first founding residents are expected to move into their homes at Parc Plymouth
+Plasdŵr ’s first founding residents moved into their homes at Parc Plymouth